cp-algorithms/cp-algorithms/src/data_structures/treap.md

 ## Implicit Treaps

-Implicit Treap - is a simple modification of the conventional Cartesian tree, which, however, is a very powerful data structure.
-In fact, the implicit Treap can be perceived as an array, which can be implemented over the following procedures (all in O (log N) in the online mode):
+Implicit treap is a simple modification of the regular treap which is a very powerful data structure.
+In fact, implicit treap can be considered as an array with the following procedures implemented (all in $O (\log N)$ in the online mode):

-- Inserting an element in the array in any position
+- Inserting an element in the array in any location
-- Removal of any element
+- Removal of an arbitrary element
-- The amount of minimum / maximum on an arbitrary interval, etc.
+- Finding sum, minimum / maximum element etc. on an arbitrary interval
-- Addition, painting on a segment
+- Addition, painting on an arbitrary interval
-- Coup (permutation of the elements in reverse order) in the interval
+- Reversing elements on an arbitrary interval

-The key idea is that the key in this case will be **index** of the element inside array.
-But obviously, we will not store these _key_ values (otherwise, for example, when inserting an element operation would have had to change the key in O (N) vertices of the tree ).
+The idea is that the keys should be **indices** of the elements in the array.
+But we will not store these values explicitly (otherwise, for example, inserting an element would cause changes of the key in $O (N)$ nodes of the tree).

-Note that in this case the key to some vertices is actually the number of vertices less than it.
+Note that the key of a node is the number of nodes less than it (such nodes can be present not only in its left subtree but also in left subtrees of its ancestors).
-Also note that the vertexes which are less than current can situated not only in left tree but also in the left subtrees in its ancestors.
-More precisely, the **implicit key** for some vertex t is the number of vertices cnt (T-> L) in the left subtree of this node plus a similar magnitude cnt (P-> L) +1 for each ancestor of the vertex P, provided that T is in the right subtree of P.
+More specifically, the **implicit key** for some node T is the number of vertices $cnt (T \rightarrow L)$ in the left subtree of this node plus similar values $cnt (P \rightarrow L) + 1$ for each ancestor P of the node T, if T is in the right subtree of P.

-Now is more clearly how to quickly calculate the implicit key of current vertex.
-As in all operations, we arrive in any top when we goes down  on the tree so we can just accumulate this amount and transfer it to functions.
-If we go to the left subtree - accumulated amount does not change, and if we go to the right - it increases in the cnt (T-> L) +1.
+Now it's clear how to calculate the implicit key of current node quickly.
+Since in all operations we arrive to any node by descending in the tree, we can just accumulate this sum and pass it to the function.
+If we go to the left subtree, the accumulated sum does not change, if we go to the right subtree it increases by $cnt (T \rightarrow L) +1$.

-We give new implementations for **Split** and **Merge** operations:
+Here are the new implementations of **Split** and **Merge**:

 ```
 void merge (pitem & t, pitem l, pitem r) {